ferreiraguidev/ferreiraguidev/README.md

-#### My name is Guilherme, I'm a wonder traveller that has lived in a few different countries in the last two decades.
+#### My name is Guilherme, I'm a wonder traveller that has lived in a few different countries in the last decades.
 _______________________________________________________________________________________________